tingerrr/hydra/src/core.typ

   )
 }

-/// Checks if the current context is on a starting page, i.e. if the next candidates are on top of
+/// Checks if the current `hydra-context` is on a starting page, i.e. if the next candidates are on
-/// this context's page.
+/// top of this `hydra-context`'s page.
 ///
 /// This function is contextual.
 ///
-/// - ctx (context): The context in which the visibility of the next candidates should be checked.
+/// - ctx (hydra-context): The context in which the visibility of the next candidates should be
+///   checked.
-/// - candidates (candidates): The candidates for this context.
+/// - candidates (candidates): The candidates for this `hydra-context`.
 /// -> bool
 #let is-on-starting-page(ctx, candidates) = {
   let next = if candidates.primary.next != none { candidates.primary.next.location() }